EyeBallTank/PROJECT-NORTUBEL-main-ish/README.md

 * Pigdev (Used tutorial video on moving platform)
 * mjbolt (Used tutorial video on Pushable object)
 * luke_rs (Used tutorial video on the Swingable Rope)
+* jeanmakesgames (Used tutorial video on level portals)

 # ALSO: Feel free to give me Github related tips in general.
 I'm still a newcomer at this because of my complicated schedule, so i'm a bit behind.